How to plan your wall or fencing project

 These requirements will guide you toward or away from certain materials and enable you to focus your research.

 All of the above factors will have an impact on your budget considerations.
 Obviously, the bigger the structure and the more expensive the materials used, the higher your budget will need to be.
-Check out a few different suppliers to get an idea of how much the materials for your wall or fence are going to cost.
+Check out a few different suppliers to get an idea of how much the materials for your fence will cost.
 Keep in mind that these costs will also need to be added on top of the labour costs charged by the contractors you employ.

 Step 3: Check local council regulations and notify your neighbours